 By Agreement: If both parties reach an agreement on all terms after the case has been filed, they can prepare a final Custody Decree together with their full agreement included.
 The Defendant must file an Answer and pay the filing fee to do this.
 Both parties must sign the Custody Decree, and can usually submit the Decree to the judge for approval without a hearing.
 Start at Step 2 below to finalize your case this way.

 Granted at a Trial or Hearing: When the judge grants a final custody order at a trial or a hearing, the judge will decide all of the final orders.
 However, the case is not final until the written Custody Decree is signed by the judge.
 Usually, the judge tells one party to “prepare the decree.”
 Start at Step 3 below to finalize your case this way.

 You are responsible for preparing the final Decree to finish your case.
 The steps below explain the different forms you must fill out and steps you must take in order to get the final Custody Decree approved.

 All of the possible steps to get a final Custody Decree are explained below.
 You may not need to follow all of the steps depending on what happened in your case leading up to the final decree.
 Read each step carefully and follow the instructions if they apply to you.

 The following forms must be completed to get your final Custody Decree:

 Default.
-If you are seeking a Default Custody Decree (because Defendant did not file any paperwork), ask the Clerk of Court to enter a default against the Defendant.
+If you are seeking a Default Custody Decree (because Defendant did not file any paperwork within 21 days of being served), first you have to get a default entered against the Defendant.